ryanpf/linux_rocksmith/guides/troubleshoot-no-sound.md

 rm ~/wineasio-test
 env WINEPREFIX=/home/$USER/wineasio-test /path/to/wineasio-register

-## if the first one doesn't work, try the second one.
+## if the first one of the following commands doesn't work, try the second one.
 ## (Rocksmith is a 32 bit application and therefore only cares about 32 bit.)
 WINEPREFIX=/home/$USER/wineasio-test wine /path/to/VBASIOTest32.exe
 LD_PRELOAD=/your/path/to/libjack.so   WINEPREFIX=home/$USER/wineasio-test wine /path/to/VBASIOTest32.exe